Chatham Head, New Brunswick

 Chatham Head is a neighbourhood in the city of Miramichi, New Brunswick.

-It is located on the south side of the Miramichi River, approximately 3.7 km north of Nelson.
+It is located on the south side of the Miramichi River, approximately 3.7 km north of Nelson-Miramichi.

 Notable areas found in the community are the Chatham Head Church, the Chatham Head Recreation & Community Centre, and the Waldo Henderson Memorial Field - home of the Chatham Head Tigers.